Recently I shared how intensely I think people should destroy their debt depending on what type of debt they have and the interest rate of the debt.

-Particularly, we’re considering buying a cheaper laptop (around $500) and a much larger purchase of fencing in our backyard (around $4,000) so we can let Daphne, the expensive personal finance dog, roam around without going on a leash.
-This also frees our time up a bit (but not too much) since we wouldn’t have to physically take her out multiple times a day.
+The fence would have been nice so we could let our dog, Daphne, roam around without going on a leash.
+This also would have freed up a tiny bit of our time since we wouldn’t have to physically take her out multiple times a day.

-Why We Don’t Think It Is A Good Idea To Buy
+Why We Didn’t Think It Is A Good Idea To Buy

-By purchasing these large items while still owing money on the student loans we’re essentially buying something else instead of paying off and lowering our debt.
-So, instead of having less debt we’d have more stuff which is almost as bad as taking out more debt to buy more stuff in our minds.
+By purchasing these large items while still owing money on the student loans we would have essentially been buying something else instead of paying off and lowering our debt.
+So, instead of having less debt we would have had more stuff.

-Paying off the amount of debt that we have in student loans is more of a marathon than a sprint.
-By balancing debt pay off with our other goals, it could be argued that we’d end up paying the debt off in a more controlled way since we’d be less likely to splurge along the way.
+Paying off over $80,000 of student loan debt is more of a marathon than a sprint.
+By balancing debt pay off with our other goals, it could be argued that we’d end up paying the debt off in a more controlled way.

-That said, we do already have a mini fun budget each month so we already have the little splurges baked into our plan.
-If we budget to buy a laptop or fence we’d be increasing this mini fun budget by quite a bit.
+That said, we did already have a mini fun budget each month so we already had the little splurges baked into our plan.
+If we budgeted to buy a laptop or fence we would have been increasing this mini fun budget by quite a bit.

 What Did We End Up Doing?